Evan-Clegern/anoptamin/README.md

 # Anoptamin
 Currently in development.
 Base driver code behind a test game I'm working on.
+So far in development, in fact, it is not worthy of being considered a game, more like an "abstracted way to access SDL windows."

 ## External Libraries
 Anoptamin abstracts itself from Simple DirectMedia Layer 2 and Open Graphics Layer 2 in a straightforward way, using wrapper classes to streamline the process.
 Anoptamin also makes use of the GNU C library's `<execinfo.h>` utilities.